OnurNigiz/Coursera/README.md

 # Coursera
-The repo I created for Coursera trainings
+The repo I created for Coursera trainings.